Orchard Portraits

 Colin Tudge ‘The Secret Life of Trees’

-Filming throughout the seasons has been both a challenge and a delight.
+Filming throughout the seasons was both a challenge and a delight.
 The orchard transforms itself through Spring, Summer and Autumn.

 Rosemary Lee

-This project is part of Surrey Dance 21 and funded by Arts Council England.
+This project was part of Surrey Dance 21 and funded by Arts Council England.

 Rosemary Lee